 2. May 27, 1909 — March 1966, 57 years old, my biological mother’s husband, open-pit miner, never met him, considered my father by law; along with my biological mother’s name, he is listed as my bio father on my “only” birth certificate.

 3. January 10, 1916 — September 7, 1973, 57 years old, my first adoptive father, house painter, from a first-generation Polish family, I only knew him for the first 6 years of my life due to alcoholism, domestic violence, and a bitter divorce with my adoptive mother.
-His name as well as my adoptive mother’s name is not listed on any birth certificate for me as ever being my parents, but both of their names are on my sparse, incomplete birth adoption records.
-By some accounts it was public knowledge that my first adoptive father had a serious drinking problem at the time of my birth.
+His name, as well as my adoptive mother’s name, is not listed on any birth certificate for me as ever being my parents, but both of their names are on my sparse, incomplete birth adoption records.
+By some accounts, it was public knowledge that my first adoptive father had a serious drinking problem at the time of my birth.

-4. January 19, 1909 — April 3, 2002, 93 years old, my second adoptive dad, radiologist.
+4. January 19, 1909 — April 3, 2002, 93 years old, my second adoptive dad, a radiologist.
 I believe I loved him more than anything in this world, probably more than I loved myself.
 But when I begged him to tell me the truth about the many lies, secrets, and inconsistencies concerning my life story his cold answer was, “I thought my inheritance would be more important than the truth.”
 At that point I realized—sadly his love came with ultimatums and a high price tag.
 I couldn’t win at this cruel game my parents were playing and I had to walk away from our relationship that was severed beyond repair.
 Crushingly, I learned on my own that he never adopted me like he had always told me since I was seven years old.
 As it turns out, I only assumed his last name without the court’s involvement.

 There are no legal documents on file in any of the three states I have lived in throughout my life to indicate that one or more of the parties had ever bothered to try to rectify the errors/problems (deception) with my adoption at birth.
 It’s not clear the degree of difficulty or that it was even possible at that juncture to be listed as their child on an amended birth certificate.
-Obviously nobody ever thought it was important enough to give me what I truly wanted and needed…a deeper sense of belonging.
+Obviously, nobody ever thought it was important enough to give me what I truly wanted and needed…a deeper sense of belonging.

 I can’t change the ending to this story.
 However, I choose to share the grief out loud as my way of letting go of the losses.
-My hope and prayer is that my painful truths will be a bitter-sweet reminder for more fathers to go give your daughters a hug, randomly call your daughters on the phone and just say, “I love you,” or find your estranged and lost daughters and make amends.
+My hope and prayer are that my painful truths will be a bitter-sweet reminder for more fathers to go give your daughters a hug, randomly call your daughters on the phone and just say, “I love you,” or find your estranged and lost daughters and make amends.
 Believe me–daddies are such a significant part of a girl’s life.